 The urgent nature of this emergency calls for putting temporary measures into place, directly on the street.
 This accelerated approach allows the city to respond quickly to protect public health and support economic recovery while we work with the community to evaluate and make adjustments to the temporary HOV lanes as needed.

 Areas of evaluation will include, but are not limited to:

 - Economic health

 - Traffic safety

 Community-based organizations, stakeholders and neighbors will be involved in shaping the framework and process for evaluating and adjusting the emergency HOV lanes in real time.
-Want to give feedback on what we'll evaluate if the project is approved and installed?
-Complete this pre-evaluation survey.
-(An additional survey will be distributed after installation.)

 Based on public feedback and ongoing, on-the-ground data monitoring of the temporary HOV lanes, we can tweak—or even remove—lanes to meet the needs of the community and Muni customers.
 Both qualitative and quantitative data will be collected after implementation and will inform any changes needed to the transit lanes and whether permanent approval of the lanes should be pursued.